Bumps2Babies event raises resource awareness for new, expecting parents

-Bumps2Babies is a resource fair for new and expecting parents that will take place from 11 a.m. to 1 p.m. at the Fondulac District Library in East Peoria.
+The event begins at 11 a.m. and lasts until 1 p.m. at the Fondulac District Library in East Peoria.
 Admission is free.

-“We basically partner up with different organizations throughout the community,” said Tierra Neal, a TCHD family case manager.
+“We basically partner up with different organizations throughout the community,” said Tierra Neal, a family case manager with the health department.
 “Many people in the area may not know about organizations (that offer services) such as child care assistance or child care.”

 Organizations participating in the resource fair include the Illinois Department of Human Services, Meridian Health, Chick-Fil-A, East Peoria Mennonite Church, and the Peoria-based child advocacy group iGrow Central Illinois.